SHUFIL/POC/README.md

 }

-7, Folder py is containe all files related this application , it containe a Dockerfile , using this file can build and using aws command can tag and upload image to ECR
+7, Its contain two files 1, main.py  and Dockerfile is containe all files related this application , it containe a Dockerfile , using this file can build and using aws command can tag and upload image to ECR